Skip to main content

 To maintain cluster stability, ElastiCache applies updates to only one node at a time within each shard.
 If the service update cannot be applied to the entire cluster within a single maintenance window, it will be scheduled to continue in the next ones.
 You will receive new notifications on the next scheduled date and can prepare accordingly.

-The customer cannot roll back the service update once it starts.
-If you find an issue after applying a service update, please reach out to the AWS Support team.
+You cannot rollback the service update once it starts.
+If you find an issue after applying a service update, please reach out to AWS Support.

 Continuous Managed Maintenance Updates

 These updates are mandatory and applied directly in your maintenance windows without any action needed from your side.
-These updates are separate than those offered by service updates.
+They are separate than those offered by service updates.

-A replacement typically completes within a few seconds.
-The replacement may take longer in certain instance configurations and traffic patterns.
-For example, Redis OSS primary nodes may not have enough free memory, and may be experiencing high write traffic.
+A replacement typically completes within a few seconds, but may take longer in certain instance configurations and traffic patterns.
+For example, Valkey or Redis OSS primary nodes may not have enough free memory and may be experiencing high write traffic.
 When an empty replica syncs from this primary, the primary node may run out of memory trying to address the incoming writes as well as sync the replica.
-In that case, the master disconnects the replica and restarts the sync process.
+In that case, the primary disconnects the replica and restarts the sync process.
 It may take multiple attempts for replica to sync successfully.
-It is also possible that replica may never sync if the incoming write traffic continues to remains high.

 Memcached nodes do not need sync, so their replacement completes faster, irrespective of node sizes.